How to Delete Photos from Google My Business

 Unfortunately, deleting a customer uploaded photo isn’t as easy as it is to delete a photo you uploaded to your profile.

-Uploading new photos — it’s worth it!
+Uploading New Photos to Your GBP — it’s worth it!

 Don’t let your profile get stale, you have to upkeep it and manage new photos on your listing.
 A lot of the time, this means uploading them yourself as a business owner.